Is First Street from Smart and Final a good brand? I’m doing a price comparison for products and sharing an easy breakfast bagel recipe.

 - Cracked Pepper

-Grill the pork sausage and bacon – I use my small counter top grill.
+- Grill the pork sausage and bacon - I use my small stovetop grill pan.

-Toast the bagels and immediately top with a cheese slice so that it melts a little.
-I prefered the taste of the First Street bagels and at .50c less for a bag ($1.99 compared to $2.49) I will definitely purchase those in future.
+- Toast the bagels and immediately top with a cheese slice so that it melts a little.

 If you live near the Poway area (San Diego), there is a new Smart & Final Extra! store opening on April 30 where the old Michael’s store was at 12339 Poway Road, Poway 92064.